jambuur/APEDSK99/README.md

 ### *Bugs*

 If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines (including low level sector R/W) there shouldn't be any new ones (are there any existing disk controller bugs?)
-In other words, any funky index hole math and weird copy protection schemes will likely fail.
+In other words, any funky index hole math or weird copy protection schemes will likely fail.

 ### *Future*

 After (of course) I came up with the name APEDSK99 I realised that DSK emulation is just a first application.
-The APEDSK99 shield is actually a generic DSR interface to a substantial catalogue of available Arduino shields.

-Also, the Arduino has full access to the 32K RAM expansion; this provides options for all sorts of fast data sharing between networked devices and the TI.
+The APEDSK99 shield is actually a generic interrupt-driven DSR interface to a substantial catalogue of available Arduino shields.
+Also, the Arduino has full access to the 32K RAM expansion so there is potential for fast data sharing between networked devices and the TI.

 ### *Acknowledgements*